costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | --------
-:campaign_id| The ID of the campaign to retrieve | Yes :interval | Time interval at which to show data| Yes :start_date | Start date of query| Yes
+:campaign_id| The ID of the campaign to retrieve (24 alphanumeric character ID)| Yes :interval | Time interval at which to show data| Yes :start_date | Start date of query| Yes
 :end_date | End date of query| Yes